 Who makes packrafts?

-Otherwise, there are now several brands to look out for below.
-Some are locally manufactured and sold in the US, Russia or Australia, some are Chinese-made products simply branded with a logo.
-But don’t be put off – unlike some motorbikes, I have yet to see a poorly made Chinese packraft.
-They appear to be as durable and well made as an original Alpacka.
-See the group test we did a couple of years ago.
+Otherwise, there are now several brands to look out for below which is already out of date.
+Some are locally manufactured and sold in the US, Russia or Australia, some are Chinese-made products simply branded with a logo and sold in the West.
+But don’t necessarily be put off.
+Unlike some motorbikes, I have yet to see a poorly made Chinese packraft, but you can be sure you get what you pay for.
+The ones I’ve seen appear to be as durable and well made as an original Alpacka.
+See the group test we did a couple of years ago, even if things have moved on a whole lot since then.
+On the right Russian branded Biluta, the first PVC packrafts I’ve heard of just a couple of hundred dollars.
 Pictured below, an Anfibio Alpha XC.
 See also our test on the Longshore International EX280 double (left).

 The staggering cost of several hundred quid for packrafts can be a bit of a shock for what looks like a flimsy raft.
 This is because once the fabric is cut they essentially need to be carefully sewn, heat-welded and sometimes glued by hand which takes time and skill.

 So or a while I and others experimented with ‘Slackrafts‘ a word I coined to describe cheap, over-wide and soggy PVC pool toys which can be made lighter and a little faster by cutting off the outer chamber to make a still marginally durable boat (right).
 It’s an ultracheap way of trying ‘packrafting’ without the expense.
 I persuaded some slackmates to join me on trips to Australia, France and Scotland.
 On most of them ended up constantly repairing and then ditching their slackrafts once the trip was over.